 St. Louis Name Change Lawyer

-There are any number of reasons why an individual may seek to have their name changed legally.
+There are many reasons why an individual may seek to have their name changed legally.

-Our firm has handled every type of name change situation, from divorce to legal adoption of a minor child.
+Our firm has handled every type of name change situation, from divorce to the legal adoption of a minor child.
 In some instances, a petition for a change in name may be part of a larger family law matter, such as with a divorce, but an individual is allowed to file for a name change for themselves and other members of their family separately.

 While it may seem like a simple process, it is in your best interest to allow our team of experienced name change lawyers to help with filing a petition to change your name.
 A judge is required to rule on these matters in St. Louis, and without the assistance of an attorney, there is a greater chance your petition will not be granted.

 What Information Does the Court Require?

 As part of the petition, some requirements of a St. Louis family court must be included for the matter to be taken into consideration.
 This includes:

 - The petitioner’s current name and the name they would like to have it changed to.

 - The petitioner’s date and place of birth along with the name of both parents, including their mother’s maiden name.

 - The name of the spouse of the petitioner is married, plus any children.
 Also, the ages and residence of the children will be required.